plurid/plurid/packages/plurid-react/README.md

 # Install

-The most simple manner to setup a "batteries included" plurid' web application is to use [@plurid/generate-plurid-app](https://github.com/plurid/plurid/tree/master/packages/generate-plurid-app)
+The simplest manner to setup a "batteries included" plurid' web application is to use [@plurid/generate-plurid-app](https://github.com/plurid/plurid/tree/master/packages/generate-plurid-app)

     npx @plurid/generate-plurid-app

-In order to setup a plurid' web application in a more specific manner, given a standard setup for a React-based web application (recommended [create-react-app](https://github.com/facebook/create-react-app)), add the plurid' package
+In order to setup a plurid' web application in a more specific manner, given a standard setup for a React-based web application (recommended [create-react-app](https://github.com/facebook/create-react-app) template), add the plurid' package

     npm install @plurid/plurid-react